ruben2020/codequery4vscode/README.md

 ![Search results1](media/searchresults1.png)

 Select a file on the list to expand it, then select a line which represents a result.
-In this example, we selected searchhandler.cpp and selected the line `213: if ((res.result_type == sqlquery...`.
-Then the file searchhandler.cpp will be opened and it will reveal line 213.
+In this example, we selected `cli/main_cli.cpp` and selected the line `181: if (resultlst.result_type == sqlquery...`.
+Then the file main_cli.cpp will be opened and it will reveal line 181.
 Select other files and lines to see more results.

 ![Search results2](media/searchresults2.png)